-Dr. Dobson: Like this works in something as secular initially as a pro football team?
 Jeff Kemp: I'm going to give you an exact example.
-In the summertime, a great team like the Seattle Seahawks has their quarterbacks in a meeting room teaching Russell Wilson and the quarterbacks, "Your responsibility is to throw the football to a one-foot diameter of accuracy in front of the receiver.
-Not behind him, above him, below him.
-Make it simple to catch, protect him from the defenders, and help him keep running for first downs and touchdowns."
+In the summertime, a great team like the Seattle Seahawks has their quarterbacks in a meeting room teaching Russell Wilson and the quarterbacks, your responsibility is to throw the football to a one-foot diameter of accuracy in front of the receiver, not behind him, above him, below him, make it simple to catch.
+Protect him from the defenders and help him keep running for first downs and touchdowns.
 That's the quarterback's job.
 The quarterback expects himself to do that.
-The receivers are in a different meeting room and they're hearing the message that if they can even touch the ball with a couple of fingers, they are responsible to catch it.
+The receivers are in a different meeting room and they're hearing the message that if they can even touch the ball with a couple fingers, they are responsible to catch it.
 Their job is to dive, catch, get hit in the ribs, miss three games with broken ribs.
-"Don't worry, we'll put someone in to replace you, but we need this catch.
-Make the quarterback look good, make the team win."
+Don't worry, we'll put someone else in to replace you, but we need this catch.
+Make the quarterback look good, make the team win.

 What I'm expressing here is an investor mentality.
-The quarterback invests in the wide receiver and the wide receiver invests in the guarterback.
+The quarterback invests in the wide receiver and the wide receiver invests in the quarterback.
 The linemen invest in sacrificing to make the play work and everyone wins.

-Who is humble enough to do that?
+But who is humble enough to do that?
 Only someone who says, "You know what?
 Treating my teammates well is what's going to win for me, so I'm going to be humble."

-The ironic thing is the team where everyone's selfish and the quarterback wants to protect himself and not throw accurate passes and complain when the receivers don't catch them and the receivers complain that the quarterback doesn't throw perfect passes, those teams don't go to the Super Bowl.
+The ironic thing is the team where everyone's selfish and the quarterback wants to protect himself and not throw accurate passes and complain when the receivers don't catch them and the receivers complain the quarterback doesn't throw perfect passes, those teams don't go to the Super Bowl.

-Dr. Dobson: I saw a quarterback, I won't name him, just recently on television.
-The receiver dropped the ball and he threw his hands up in frustration.
+- Dr. James Dobson: I saw a quarterback, I won't name him, just recently on television, the receiver drop the ball and he threw his hands up in frustration.
 Boy, that's a way to humiliate your teammate.
-You're not going to win doing that.

-Jeff Kemp: You lose their trust.
-You're expressing selfishness and pride, and that quarterback was acting like a consumer.

-Dr. Dobson: Now, I want to focus in on that.
+You're not going to win doing that. - Jeff Kemp: You lose their trust.
+You're expressing selfishness and pride and that quarterback was acting like a consumer. - Dr. James Dobson: Now, I want to focus in on that.
 You've already talked about humility and pride.
 You really made a big deal in your book about the contrast between consumer and investor mentalities.
-Explain that.

-Jeff Kemp: Well, there's a passage in Galatians that says, "Brothers and sisters, you've been given freedom, but don't use it for your own selfish interests.
+Explain that. - Jeff Kemp: Well, there's a passage in Galatians that says, "Brothers and sisters, you've been given freedom, but don't use it for your own selfish interest.
 You should love one another as yourself, but if you go on biting and devouring, you'll consume each other and you'll be consumed."
-It paints right there the contrast between someone who's investing in others through kindness and love and service versus someone who's selfish and whining, complaining, and devouring.
-They're consumed.
+It paints right there the contrast between someone who's investing in others through kindness and love and service versus someone who's selfish and whining, complaining and devouring, they're consumed.